ankumar/distributed/README.md

 # Back-end
 as a collection of distributed microservices

-# Cloud
+# Cloud Platform
-1. Compute Platforms
+1. Compute
 2. Databases
 3. Storage